From ‘default yes’ to real delivery: lenders urge realism on planning reforms

-Lenders back planning reform direction of travel, but warn brokers not to expect default funding
+Lenders back planning reform, but warn brokers not to expect default funding

 ‘Default yes’ doesn’t equal default funding